New England - Small Towns Perfect for Hallmark Movies

 willing to go the extra mile to help out others.
 Often in Hallmark

 ceremonies, community dances, pie contests and other special events.

-The towns are usually picture-perfect, but sometimes Hallmark Movies
+The small towns are usually picture-perfect, but sometimes Hallmark Movies

 center on a small town with just "good bones" -- that is, a community